2½-ton 6×6 truck: GMC CCKW

-As the standard US Army design during World War II, over 560,000 were built, more than any other US vehicle except the "Jeep".
-By 1947 there were over 20 standardized bodies, and many more special modifications.
+As the standard U.S. Army design during World War II, over 560,000 were built, more than any other U.S. vehicle except the "Jeep".
+By 1947, there were over 20 standardized bodies, and many more special modifications.

-Production began at Yellow Coach's Pontiac, Michigan truck plant in 1941 and at Chevrolet's St. Louis plant in 1942.
-In 1943 Yellow was renamed G.M.C., leading to the popular nickname "Jimmy".
+Production began at Yellow Coach's Pontiac, Michigan, truck plant in 1941 and at Chevrolet's St. Louis plant in 1942.
+In 1943, Yellow was renamed GMC, leading to the popular nickname "Jimmy".
 Production ended in 1945.

-Early trucks had GM's standard closed cab, from July 1943 military open cabs, which were easier to build and lowered shipping height, were used.
+Early trucks had GM's standard closed cab; from July 1943, military open cabs were used, which were easier to build and lowered shipping height.
 To conserve steel, later cargo bodies were built largely of wood.
-The C.O.E.
-AFKWX, 6x4 CCW, and amphibious DUKW were mechanically virtually identical and were built next to CCKWs in both plants.
+The cab over engine AFKWX, 6×4 CCW, and amphibious DUKW were mechanically virtually identical and were built next to CCKWs in both plants.